autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 ## Development

-For developing against Autoware (rather than just running it), the [`docker/examples/basic/`](https://github.com/autowarefoundation/autoware/tree/main/docker/examples/basic) folder ships three Compose files — each a "drop me into a shell" container built on the `universe-devel-*` images, with `~/autoware_map`, `~/autoware_data`, and the autoware source tree mounted.
+For developing against Autoware (rather than just running it), the [`docker/examples/basic/`](https://github.com/autowarefoundation/autoware/tree/main/docker/examples/basic) folder ships three Compose files — each a "drop me into a shell" container built on the `universe-devel-*` images, with `~/autoware_data` (containing `maps/` and `ml_models/`) and the autoware source tree mounted.
 Pick the flavor that matches your host:

 | Host GPU / driver            | Compose file                                |
 | ---------------------------- | ------------------------------------------- |